dr4xor/tapjoy-flutter-plugin/README.md

 # **Tapjoy Plugin for Flutter**

 #### Note: Currently this only works for Android and we are looking for people who will help us with the iOS version.
+#### Note: This is a forked repo from VentaApps

 ## Getting started:
 ### 1. Initialise Tapjoy